antruo/ironhack_labs/README.md

 # MySQL Finance Dataset Lab

 This is using a dockerized MySQL database with all tables loaded.
-Have a look at the attached [PDF](berka.pdf) for more information on the tables.
+Have a look at the attached [PDF](berka.pdf) for more information on the tables and their relations.

 ## Requirements:
 Docker